What events are on at WWT in 2025?

 Explore 450 acres of lakes, reed beds, woodlands, pools and lagoons at WWT Llanelli Wetland Centre.
 Enjoy breathtaking views across the saltmarsh to Penclawdd on the Gower Peninsula.
 The wetland is home to an incredible variety of Welsh wildlife and rare bird species, including vibrant Caribbean flamingos!

-Walk with a Warden
+Walk with a Warden, monthly

 WWT London Wetland Centre events